 Our daily lives are the cumulative effect of hundreds of small decisions we make constantly.
 These decisions encompass everything from what you chose to wear today, what you’re eating for your next meal, and what you’ll watch on Netflix tonight.
-Generally speaking, decisions like this come fairly easily, and we rarely agonize over the small choices we constantly make throughout our daily lives.
+Generally speaking, decisions like these come fairly easily, and we rarely agonize over the small choices we constantly make throughout our daily lives.

 Big and high-risk decisions, like choosing a new job and career path, however, can sometimes be very difficult to make.
 That’s to be expected: making career decisions is an emotional process with potentially significant financial considerations to take into account, as well as your desire to do what is best for you personally and professionally.